flolai/bbk_chromosome6/createdb/README.md

 #### Running the parser
 1. Genbank data was downloaded from:
 http://www.bioinf.org.uk/teaching/bbk/biocomp2/project/data/chrom_CDS_6.gz
-2. Update parser with system path with file location from Genbank data
+2. Update line 36 of the parser with the system path of Genbank data
 3. Run parser in python, this will generate the following text file “chrom6_data.txt” which contains data to be uploaded to MySQL Database